 Children of Black and Minority Ethnic (BME) heritage often wait the longest to be adopted.
-We are particularly looking for adopters of Black Caribbean, African or dual heritage as well as adopters of an Islamic Background.
+We are particularly looking for adopters of Black Caribbean, African or dual heritage to enable children to be matched with adopters who they can identify with culturally, visually and emotionally.

-Rated Outstanding by Ofsted, PACT offers award winning therapeutic support.
+Rated Outstanding by Ofsted, PACT offers unrivalled post-adoption support including our award winning therapeutic support service FACTS.
 PACT is looking for a range of adopters from all backgrounds, and welcomes single adopters as well as couples and is actively recruiting adopters from the LGBT community.

 To find out more about adopting with PACT, download an adoption guide.